BlueEventHorizon/RemoteLogger/README.md

 ## Restriction

-RemoteLogger works only after iOS13.
-Because it uses Network Framework.
+RemoteLogger works only after iOS13 since it uses Network Framework.

-And core modules come from [Apple's example](https://developer.apple.com/documentation/network/building_a_custom_peer-to-peer_protocol).
+The network core modules come from [Apple's example](https://developer.apple.com/documentation/network/building_a_custom_peer-to-peer_protocol).
 So if you use this code, you must comply with the [license](./LICENSE.txt)

 ```
 Copyright © 2019 Apple Inc.